-Write Who You Know: All the characters are based on either facets of creator Danny Antonucci's personality, family members, or people he knew growing up, as well as Antonucci himself.
-The Eds were all aspects of his personalitynote Edward being his middle name, Jimmy was based on a cousin, Jonny was based on a loner friend who spent time with a blanket, Rolf was based on his experiences as an immigrant, and the Kankers were based on a group of girls who harassed him in 7th grade and named after his three aunts (he noted that "Mae, Lee and Marie" had the same rhythm of "Ed, Edd and Eddy").
+Write Who You Know: All the characters are based on Danny Antonucci's family members or people he knew growing up, as well as Antonucci himself.
+The Eds were all aspects of his personalitynote Edward being his middle name, Jimmy was based on a cousin, Jonny was based on a loner friend who carried around a blanket a'la Linus, Rolf was based on his experiences as an immigrant, and the Kankers were based on a group of girls who harassed him in 7th grade and named after his three aunts (he noted that "Mae, Lee and Marie" had the same rhythm of "Ed, Edd and Eddy").
 He probably (hopefully) didn't know anyone exactly like Eddy's Brother.